 Your district Rotary Foundation committee decides how to use the District Designated Funds in consultation with the clubs in the district.
+Districts may use up to 50 percent of their fund (which might also include spendable earnings from gifts to Endowment Fund-SHARE)

-Districts may use up to 50 percent of the fund (which might also include spendable earnings from gifts to Endowment Fund-SHARE) for district grants; the remainder may be used for global grants or be donated to PolioPlus, Rotary Peace Centers, or another district.
+for a district block grant; the remainder may be used for global grants or be donated to PolioPlus, Rotary Peace Centers, Endowment Fund Major Gifts Initiatives, or another district.